pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_list.hbs.md

 # Tanzu apps workload list

-This topic tells you about the Apps CLI `tanzu apps workload list` command.
+This topic tells you about the Tanzu Apps CLI `tanzu apps workload list` command.

 The `tanzu apps workload list` command gets the workloads present in the cluster, either in the current namespace, in another namespace, or all namespaces.